makevoid/ab-opr/Readme.md

 ### Spike project

-Prototype (v0.7) - Features - Browser and Mobile app to register digital signatures to a blockchain based backend
+Prototype (v0.7) - Features - Browser and Mobile app to register hashes and digital signatures to a blockchain based backend

 - User can register
 - User can see a list of digital signatures